sauce-archives/help/docs/general-reference/settings.md

 alias: /docs/settings/
 ---

-This guide contains information about Managing your:
+This guide contains information about managing your:

 * <a href="#profile">Profile &amp; Password</a>
 * <a href="#team-accounts">Team Members</a>